kyrab/website/_posts/2021-09-19-day-segovia.md

 ## Introduction

 Yesterday, I took a day trip to Segovia with three friends.
-This was the first excursion I have planned so far since arriving in Spain, so I really wanted to start off on a good note with respect to the destination and the planning.
+This was the first excursion I planned since arriving in Spain, so I really wanted to start off on a good note with respect to both the destination and the planning.
 Unless my friends were lying to me, I think this was a success!
 Not that outside validation is always necessary, but it can be nice to have :).

 From the moment I walked into the city center, I was in love.
 Segovia is quaint, rich in history/culture, and absolutely beautiful.
 I could not stop imagining how amazing life would be if I got to retire in a place like this.
 If you have the opportunity to make a pit stop at this city, you _must_.